 For years, the original luxury hotel on the island – Eden Rock St Barths – has been catnip for Hollywood A-listers, past and present, like Greta Garbo and Leonardo DiCaprio.

-You get access to its beach facilities on beautiful St Jean Bay when you rent one of the 130+ luxury villas through Eden Rock Villa Rental’s 130+ luxury villas.
+Don’t worry, you still get access to the hotels’s beach facilities on beautiful St Jean Bay when you rent one of the 130+ luxury villas through Eden Rock Villa Rental.

 Why not add a pre- or post-villa stay at a great hotel in Grand Case on St Martin?
 You’ll love these two boutique St. Martin hotels